cse110-fall22-group35/cse110-fall22-group35/specs/pitch/markdown-pitch.md

 - get good recomendations

 ### User Stories
-As a book lover, I want to find some good and interestnig books, so that I can have some joy in my free time.
+As a book lover, I want to find some good and interesting books, so that I can have some joy in my free time.

 ## User Persona